shakaihatsu/loggee/README.md

 The log lines are prefixed with __METHOD_CALL__, __PARAMETER.METHOD_CALL__, __DECISION__ or __PARAMETER.DECISION__,
 depending what is being logged.
 This is to help configure logging for these kind of logs universally.
-You can make Loggee to omit this prefixes if you want (see Configuration).
+You can make LoggEE to omit this prefixes if you want (see Configuration).

 Additional features
 -------------------

-Loggee also provides ```org.slf4j.Logger``` loggers, so you can simply inject them into your managed beans like this:
+LoggEE also provides ```org.slf4j.Logger``` loggers, so you can simply inject them into your managed beans like this:

 ```java
 import javax.inject.Inject;